The Careers Wales Mark

 Stage 1 - Audit and Self-Evaluation

-The first step is to AUDIT the activities and experiences you offer your learners against the Careers and World of Work range statements in each Key Stage:
+The first step is to AUDIT the activities and experiences you offer your learners against the Careers and World of Work range statements in each Key Stage.
+Get started using our audit:

 The Careers and World of Work Framework describes the range of contexts through which learners should have the opportunity to develop the skills, attitudes and values they need.